taosdata/TDengine/documentation20/en/02.getting-started/docs.md

 taos> select avg(f1), max(f2), min(f3) from test.t10 interval(10s);
 ```

-## <a class="anchor" id="taosdemo"></a> Using taosdemo in detail
+## <a class="anchor" id="taosBenchmark"></a> Using taosBenchmark in detail

-you can run command `taosdemo` with many options, like number of tables, rows of records and so on.
-To know more about these options, you can execute `taosdemo --help` and then take a try using different options.
+you can run command `taosBenchmark` with many options, like number of tables, rows of records and so on.
+To know more about these options, you can execute `taosBenchmark --help` and then take a try using different options.
-Please refer to [How to use taosdemo to test the performance of TDengine](https://www.taosdata.com/en/documentation/getting-started/taosdemo) for detail.
+Please refer to [How to use taosBenchmark to test the performance of TDengine](https://www.taosdata.com/en/documentation/getting-started/taosBenchmark) for detail.

 ## Client and Alarm Module